-6.3.2.3 Fixed latency
+6.3.1.4 Fixed latency

-A Configuration Register option bit CR0[3] is provided to make all Memory Space read and write transactions or Register Space read transactions require the same initial latency by always driving RWDS HIGH during the CA to indicate that two initial latency periods are required.
+A configuration register option bit CR0[3] is provided to make all Memory Space read and write transactions or register Space read transactions require the same initial latency by always driving RWDS HIGH during the CA to indicate that two initial latency periods are required.
 This fixed initial latency is independent of any need for a distributed refresh, it simply provides a fixed (deterministic) initial latency for all of these transaction types.
-The fixed latency option may simplify the design of some HYPERBUSTM memory controllers or ensure deterministic transaction performance.
+The fixed latency option may simplify the design of some HYPERBUS[TM] memory controllers or ensure deterministic transaction performance.
 Fixed latency is the default POR or reset configuration.
-The system may clear this configuration bit to disable fixed latency and allow variable initial latency with RWDS driven HIGH only when additional latency for a refresh is required.

-6.3.2.4 Drive strength
+6.3.1.5 Drive strength

 DQ and RWDS signal line loading, length, and impedance vary depending on each system design.
-Configuration Register bits CR0[14:12] provide a means to adjust the DQ[7:0] and RWDS signal output impedance to customize the DQ and RWDS signal impedance to the system conditions to minimize high speed signal behaviors such as overshoot, undershoot, and ringing.
+Configuration register bits CR0[14:12] provide a means to adjust the DQ[7:0] and RWDS signal output impedance to customize the DQ and RWDS signal impedance to the system conditions to minimize high speed signal behaviors such as overshoot, undershoot, and ringing.
 The default POR or reset configuration value is 000b to select the mid point of the available output impedance options.